supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ### Comparison Matrix

-The table below **compares the principles** of incremental reading (parallel) and traditional reading (linear), based on their "*average*" implementation.
+This table **compares the principles** of incremental reading (parallel) and traditional reading (linear), based on their *average* implementation and usage.
 This is not representative of all the variations in which both of these methods can be executed.

 <table>
   <tbody>